logan-anderson/logan.codes/content/blog/can-a-classifier-chat.md

 This is the crazy idea.
 What if the choices are **the next letter**?

 - Options: `a`–`z`, `space`, and `stop`
-- Pick a letter, add it to the reply, ask Jev again
+- Jev returns a probability for every option.
+Take the most likely letter, add it to the reply, and ask Jev again
 - Loop until Jev picks `stop` (or the reply hits a 100 character cap)

 Here's what a reply looks like, slowed down so you can see each Jev call: